Invisible E-commerce Profit Killers & How to Fix Them

 This is where web crawling becomes vital.
 This is exactly why modern e-commerce teams are starting to treat crawlers not as technical tools, but as revenue protection systems.

-Imagine You’re Running a 25,000-SKU Store
+Imagine We’re Running a 25,000-SKU Store

 None of these triggers an alert.
 None of this gets flagged.
 But all of it affects sales.
+And that’s where a crawler becomes our most underrated ally.

-browsing categories
+Browsing categories

-opening filters
+Opening filters

-checking variants
+Checking variants

-scrolling through recommendations
+Scrolling through recommendations

-navigating pagination
+Navigating pagination

 What a Crawler Finds in a Real E-Commerce Store

-These aren’t hypothetical issues — they’re the ones we see in the wild every week.
+These aren’t hypothetical issues; they’re the ones we see in the wild every week.

 1. Broken Product URLs